DynamiX: Large-Scale Dynamic Social Network Simulator: Related Work

-Despite these studies advancing the intelligence and scalability of social simulations, most rely on static social networks and overlook the fact that the roles of core agents who drive event propagation also evolve continuously.
-In this work, we introduce a large-scale social network simulator that captures how users dynamically adjust their social relationships over time and reflects the evolving roles of core agents.
+Despite advancing the intelligence and scalability of social simulations, most rely on static social networks and overlook the fact that the roles of core agents who drive event propagation also evolve continuously.
+In this work, we introduce a large-scale social network simulator that reflects the evolving roles of core agents and captures how users dynamically adjust their social relationships.